mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_X_activate
                    [SamplerN],hotcue_X_activate

-   If hotcue X is not set, this sets a hotcue at the current play position and saves it to hotcue slot X.
+   If :term:`hotcue` X is not set, this sets a hotcue at the current play position and saves it to hotcue slot X.

    If hotcue X is set, the player seeks to hotcue X's position.
    Setting the control to 1 when the track is currently not playing (i.e. :mixxx:coref:`play <[ChannelN],play>` is set to 0) will start hotcue previewing.